 Our merchandising team reports directly to our Chief Executive Officer and consists of a Vice President of Prestige Cosmetics, Skin & Fragrance; a Vice President of Mass Cosmetics, Skincare & Haircare; a Vice President of Salon Products, Styling Tools & Bath; and a Senior Vice President of Private Brand Development.
-The vice presidents have one or two divisional merchandise managers reporting to them, and the divisional merchandise managers have a buyer and/or associate/assistant buyer reporting to them.
-There are approximately 17 divisional merchandise managers, buyers and/or associate/assistant buyer on the merchandising team.
+The vice presidents have one or two divisional merchandise managers reporting to them, and the divisional merchandise managers a Vice a buyer and/or associate/assistant buyers on the merchandise managers have a buyer and/or associate/assistant buyers on the merchandise managers have a buyer and/or associate/assistant buyers on the merchandise managers buyers and/or associate/assistant buyers on the merchandising team.
 Our merchandising team works directly with our centralized planning and replenishment group to ensure a consistent delivery of products across our store base.